-Treatment must be based on the biology of the periodontium and on the present knowledge regarding the aetiology of periodontal diseases, their pathology and pathogenesis and treatment methods.
-Furthermore, it is an educational aim that the students gain knowledge and professional attitude that will enable them to act responsibly according to scientific background and ethical standards of the Danish health authorities.
+Based on the results of available research the overall aim of teaching periodontology is to enable the students to prevent, diagnose and treat periodontal diseases.
+Treatment must be based on the oral biology and on the present knowledge regarding the etiology of periodontal diseases, their pathology, pathogenesis, and treatment methods.
+The students must have sufficient knowledge on general diseases and be able to adapt the treatment protocol to the individual patient and if necessary refer to the relevant specialist department.
+Furthermore, it is an educational aim that the students gain knowledge and professional attitude that will enable them to act responsibly according to scientific background, ethical standards, and recommendations from the Danish health authorities.

 Associate Professor Christian Damgaard

 Periodontology is part of the Research section of Oral Biology and Immunopathology